 In some cases, the denials may have nothing to do with your account or card information.
 Not all merchants are online with the SHAZAM network; this makes doing a Debit transaction impossible because of the way Debit payments are routed.
 Try having the merchant run the transaction through as a Credit.
 The payment will come off of your account the same, but it is routed through Mastercard rather than SHAZAM.

 Does my card have withdrawal limits?

 Yes.
 Unless requested by the customer, the default limits for SHAZAMChek® cards are as follows:

-$ 500.00 – Daily limit – All PIN & Signature based – The daily limit is the maximum dollar amount the cardholder can spend in a 24 hr, from midnight to midnight, each day
+$ 500.00 – Daily limit – All PIN & Signature based – The daily limit is the maximum dollar amount the cardholder can spend in one calendar day.
+This limit resets at midnight each day.

 $ 500.00 – Unmanned limit – PIN based only – The unmanned limit applies only to transactions the cardholder initiates at an ATM